 d) Reduced immune function and increased susceptibility to infections.

-21. Phonon traps utilize engineered materials with periodic structures to:
+21. Phonon traps utilise engineered materials with periodic structures to:

 a) amplify sound waves